lauracabayol/TEMPS/docs/docs/index.md

 ## Notebooks
-The repository contains notebooks to reproduce the figures in the [Paper](paper) The notebooks are loaded on GitHub as .py files.
+The repository contains notebooks to reproduce the figures in the paper (to be updated with the link) The notebooks are loaded on GitHub as .py files.
 To convert them to .ipynb use <jupytext>

 ```bash